What should I do if I can’t pay my rent?

 If you are working age you may be entitled to Universal Credit which also includes Housing Costs (help with rent).

 Click here for more information and how to claim.

 You will need to make a separate claim for Council Tax Support which can be done on the Doncaster Council's website.

-If the above does not apply and you are on a low income, you may be entitled to Housing Benefit and Council Tax Support.
-You can claim both online at the Doncaster Council's website.
+If you are of pension age and on a low income, you may be entitled to Pension Credit, Housing Benefit and Council Tax Support.
+You can claim Pension Credit by calling 0800 99 1234.
+Housing Benefit and Council Tax Support can be claimed online at the Doncaster Council's website.
 Alternatively you can collect a claim form and hand it in at any St. Leger Homes' area office.